 Special Guest: Elder Abuela Cristina Rivas

-Abuela Cristina Rivas, a traditional healer from Xochimilco, Mexico, will be joining as our special guest during our summer retreat.
-Anyone who has met Cristina or who came last summer will know that this is a big blessing!
+Abuela Cristina Rivas, a traditional healer from Xochimilco, Mexico, is a founding elder of the Wild Woman retreats.
+Anyone who has met Cristina or who has come to our summer retreats knows that this is a huge blessing!

 Abuela Cristina founded the traditional alternative health clinic TipacTimeni (New Life in Nahuatl) in the mountains of Xochimilco, Mexico.
 Abuela Cristina, who has her own laboratory for the preparation of the medicinal plants that she works with, carries the sacred gift of healing in her hands.

 Abuela Cristina uses several ancestral diagnostic techniques to cure.
 Working with energy, she gives traditional cleanings with eggs and with several plants, and uses a range of therapies including iridology, craneo sacral, osteopathy, and chiropractic in order to read what is happening inside the body.

 Abuela Cristina uses deep massage to release blockage and trigger healing and throughout the retreat she will be offering one on one sessions to participants.

 Talitha Colchester - Founder

 Talitha founded Wild Woman in order to empower women.
 Alongside holding the womb workshops and rituals, Talitha creates a space for each participant to receive individual womb focused sessions, tailored to their needs, throughout the retreats.